rafaeldtinoco/conntracker/README.md

 ## Problems

-1. You need to build firewall rules for flows you don't know.
-2. You need to understand what traffic goes through your firewall.
+1. Monitor host application's connections;
+2. Understand the traffic from host (or firewall);
+3. Create iptables (or nf_tables) rules;
-3. You need a firewall rule to blame for something (block/acceptance)
+4. Blame a firewall rule for a behavior (accept/deny);
+5. Optimize your firewall rules;

 ## Solutions